inphobia/inphobia.github.io/content/docs/nomen/index.md

 - spc vs spl

 - sas expander
+  - sas-1 defined 2 types of expanders
     - sas edge expander (connects 128 devices)
-  - sas fanout expander (connects 128 edge expanders) - 1 per sas domain
+    - sas fanout expander (connects 128 edge expanders)
+  - sas-2 and later replaced this with a simple rule
+    - if the expander connects only to the hba & other expanders it may connect as many expanders as it's connectors allow
+    - if there are 1 more end devices attached it may connect **at most** to 2 other expanders
 - sas domain max 16384 sas ports / addresses

 - connector: physical connector to plug in cables